-- 6.45 The Commissioner uses Link Asset Services, Treasury Solutions as its external treasury management advisers. - 6.46 The Commissioner recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 6.47 The Commissioner recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
-The Commissioner will ensure that the terms of appointment of any such service provider, and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.
+6.40 The Commissioner uses Capita Asset Services, Treasury Solutions as its external treasury management advisers.

+- 6.41 The Commissioner recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 6.42 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+The Commissioner will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.